mrrva/media/README2.md

 - There aren't central servers.
 Each node of network is independent router.
 - It helps to send anonymous packeges to any user of the network.
 - Fully anonymity.
 Project uses garlic method of roating.
-- Own protocol of packeges.
+- Own protocol of transporting.

 ## What is it for?
 That project bulds infrastructure (network) for projects.
 It can be some messangers which want to save independence of transporting a data or new private web like Tor.
 There is simple C/C++ lib for building your own broject based on TGN. [libgarlic](https://github.com/The-Garlic-Network/libgarlic)

+## Protocol.